-As nurses, we all know that hypertension or prolonged elevation of blood pressure can be considered as a medical emergency if not adequately managed.
-But in reality, not all patients admitted in E.R. are considered “emergency cases” and after careful evaluation, some are discharged, sent home, and given follow-up instructions.
+As nurses, we all know that hypertension or prolonged elevation of blood pressure can be considered a medical emergency if not adequately managed.
+But in reality, not all patients admitted in E.R. are considered “emergency cases”.
+After careful evaluation, some are discharged, sent home, and given follow-up instructions.

 1. Hypertensive Emergency

 Hypertensive emergency is described as severe elevations in BP (>180/120 mm Hg) complicated by evidence of impending or progressive target organ dysfunction.
 Symptoms and signs can point to adverse effects of SEBP on target organs, often called target-organ dysfunction/damage or end-organ damage.
 The organs most likely to be affected by hypertension include the heart, brain, kidneys, and eyes.